tabkram/spring-cloud-seed/README.md

 **7- [Config-server](config-server/README.md)**

 - This provides server support for externalized configuration in a distributed system through `Spring Cloud Config`.
 This Client-side is in the `acme-service`. the exernalized config is in the `/config` folder.
 But it could be totally in the external repo.
+Configuration keys and values can be read from a Git repository online or on a disk

 ## Getting started